Blog

 When the sun became too bright for photographs at Désert de Platé, we descended via Le Dérochoir and returned to Chamonix for lunch.
 Two hours later, Alex and I were on our way to 2,352m high Lac Blanc, taking advantage of the chairlifts from Les Praz to Flégère to L'Index to help alleviate some of the weight of our camera and lighting gear.
 Donnie and Rachael chose to run up from Argentière.
 The location of Lac Blanc (the 'White Lake’) is, arguably, home to the most famous views in the Alps, with thousands of photos on the internet of the scenic lake and its mountain refuge, nestled beneath the Aiguilles Rouge, with its expansive views over the Chamonix valley to famous peaks such as Aiguille du Tour, Aiguille du Chardonnet, Aiguille Verte, Aiguille du Dru, Grandes Jorasses, the Chamonix Aiguilles and Mont Blanc.

 Donnie and Rachael met us at Refuge Lac Blanc.
 By the time they'd arrived, I’d already decided that early Saturday evening in August wasn’t the best time for a photo shoot at this busy location.
 There was an awful lot of people around the lake and the light was poor.
 It was too crowded for the shots I had in mind so we descended to lower Lac Blanc and prepared to shoot there.
 There were already photographers set up (it's a popular lake for reflections) so I took the time to check they didn’t mind if we took some running shots and received a positive response (though, regrettably, I later learnt there was a photographer I had missed and we had spoiled their time lapse).
-As we wrapped up our shoot with an environmental portrait, I chatted with Salomon's social media manager about potential future collaborations.
 Donnie and Rachael then returned to Argentière but Alex and I bivvied out so we could shoot some mountain landscape images at dawn.
-We arranged to meet up with Donnie and Rachael later that day.
+We arranged to meet up again later that day.

 Donnie Campbell running at lower Lac Blanc in front of Aiguille des Grands Charmoz above Chamonix in France